 Elliott Dale is a business and real estate attorney licensed in Oregon.
 Originally from Alaska, he was raised in SE Portland, and completed an undergraduate degree at of University of Oregon, an MBA at Willamette University, and a law degree in the evening program at Lewis & Clark Law School.
 He and his wife Jennifer have three small children, one born with Down syndrome.
 He currently serves on the Oregon Department of Education’s advisory IDEA Dispute Resolution Committee as a parent representative.
 Elliott is passionate about supporting families experiencing disabilities, helping people grow businesses and organizations, and building Oregon’s entrepreneurial ecosystem.

 Mary Hart was born in Chicago and raised in a northern suburb of the city.
 She relocated to Oregon to attend Willamette University, and moved to Portland after graduating.
-Mary is the Chief Operating Officer at the Meriwether Group, a business acceleration and boutique investment firm.
-She oversees every aspect of Meriwether’s operations, including financial and regulatory controls, as well as managing all branding, marketing, and client relationships.
-She provides administrative leadership, innovation, and vision while also assisting the Founder and CEO.
-Previously she held an important position at Lewis & Clark Law School’s continuing legal education department, and served as a paralegal assistant at Portland’s law firm Stoll Berne.
+Mary is the Village Organizational Officer at Village Family Capital, a Portland based growth-equity firm that supports the region’s top early stage, profit-generating companies by filling an undersupplied gap with growth equity capital and value-add resources.
+She has 15 years of driving business results as a highly adaptable, organized and efficient operator with a strategic business sense.
+She has the ability to balance the needs of partners, investors, business associates, and community members in a highly adaptable, entrepreneurial, and a creative way.
+She is a problem solver who thrives on challenges and the opportunity to make a difference.
+Before joining VFC she was the Chief Operating Officer at Meriwether Group, prior to that she held a position at Lewis & Clark Law School, and served as a paralegal assistant in the local law firm, Stoll Berne.
 Though she does not have a direct association to disability, she is a very active advocate for the inclusion of people and families in the community that experience disability.